 Loki.
 In Thor, the guy survived the huge Bifrost explosion.
-In The Avengers, Hawkeye's grenades-on-a-stick and Iron Man's repulsors got an "ow" reaction out of him, he's lethally threatened by a fall from the Helicarrier at terminal velocity (though whether it could actually kill him or Thor is up in the air), and he is taken out of commission by being slammed into a floor by the Hulk.
+In The Avengers, Hawkeye's grenades-on-a-stick and Iron Man's repulsors got an "ow" reaction out of him, he's lethally threatened by a fall from the Helicarrier at terminal velocity, and he is taken out of commission by being slammed into a floor by the Hulk.

 The Incredible Hulk, fitting the comics, is wildly inconsistent across the movies in terms of what he can take, which fits the nature of his character in that his strength is dependent on how angry and in control he is.
 In his first movie, he was knocked out by a tank round and was at least hurt by grenade rounds.
 The Hulk in The Avengers, on the other hand, shows only annoyance to being shot by aircraft-mounted cannon; it takes Thor to give him a serious challenge and only a concentrated barrage by over a dozen Chitauri aircraft are even able to give him a bloody nose.
 Even falling from the Helicarrier at terminal velocity only knocks him out and reverts him to Bruce Banner.

 That Mitchell and Webb Look parodies this with Angel Summoner and BMX Bandit.
 Angel Summoner can summon hordes of invisible, superhuman angels at will.
 BMX Bandit is very good at BMXing.